Sports Wheel

 Why use this wheel?

-Fair for Groups
+Fair tie-breaker for groups

 Try these wheels